openedx/edx-platform/openedx/core/djangoapps/plugins/README.rst

                 # Configure Plugin Slots for each Project Type, as needed.
                 ProjectType.LMS: {

+                    # Specify the namespace in which the slot is to be applied
+                    u"namespace" : {
                         # Key is the slot in the current Project Type that the app wants to inject
                         # content into and the value is the function within the app that will return
                         # rendered content.
 The function will be passed minimal context relevant to it.
                         u'head-extra': u'my_app.slots_api.get_slot_content'
+                   }
                 }
             }
         }